 Junior All-Stars – They are eligible to play in the Junior All-Star tournament.
 If they qualify, they will play in the Little League Saskatchewan Junior Provincial Championships (if there are enough teams) with a chance to get to the Canadian Junior Championship tournament.
 The Canadian champion advances to the Junior World Series held in Taylor, Michigan.

 Select Teams – In addition, NRLL offers the opportunity to form AA teams that will compete in AA Interlock league play in June and July.
 All NRLL AA teams have the opportunity to attend the Little League Alberta Prairie Championship normally held during the August long weekend1

 In 2019, the initial cost to play was $280, which included the team uniform, practice gear and registration.
 Travel is additional and can be extensive, so many teams participate in fundraising to help cover these travel costs.

 For Major and Intermediate Divisions, some or all of the travel to the National Championships (and World Series events) is covered by Little League Canada.

-Coaches of the All Star and Select teams are chosen by the All Star Selection Committee, made up of members of the Board of Directors and Executive.
+Coaches of the All-Star and Select teams are chosen by the All-Star Committee, made up of members of the Board of Directors and Executive.

-Once the application process opens, Coaches|Managers will apply on-line.
-Coaches will then be short-listed and interviewed by the All Star Selection Committee.
-Short-listed coaches will be required to attend All Star evaluations to observe players in their Division.
-Players will be independently evaluated and All Star Coaches will then draft their teams, following a similar draft process used for Regular Season.
-The Coach will select Assistant Coaches which will also be approved by the All Star Selection Committee.
-Any Coach wishing to be considered for an All Star team must have coached during the Regular Season for at least 60% of the games played in that Division.
+Coaches will be expected to run All-Star Development Camps throughout April and May.
+On May 31, coaches will finalize their rosters and can then choose their Assistant Coaches.
+Assistant Coaches must be approved by the All-Star Committee.
+Any Coach wishing to be considered for an All-Star or Select team must have coached during the Regular Season for at least 60% of the games played in that Division.